secretgrampuh/EDL-Compare/README.md

 Once George RR Martin sat down next to a young editor and decided to remix his whole movie on a whim.
 The only problem was he entire movie had already been exported and delivered to 3 different vendors across the globe!

 Rather than assign this to a production coordinator and an intern, who would surely make mistakes, I solved the problem with python!
+This solution was faster and more accurate than human labor.

 The goal was to create a spreadsheet that would summarize for the different vendors which shots got longer, which shots got shorter, etc. I did not bother to generalize or port into a CLI tool because I would need a director to screw up in the exact same way again for this to be useful.